 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 State law provides further guidance as to who inherits in a hierarchy known as intestate succession.
-Intestate succession organizes the decedent's potential heirs into different tiers or classes to determine who has a greater claim to an inheritance.
+Intestate succession organizes the decedent's next of kin into different tiers or classes to determine who has a greater claim to an inheritance.
 Generally, surviving descendants that are more closely related have a greater claim to the decedent's property than more distant relatives.

 Here is an example of the order of intestate succession: